creachadair/miser/README.md

 ## License

-Except for `MISER-PC.BAS`, all the files in this repository are subject to the following license terms:
+Except for files governed by other copyrights, all the files in this repository are subject to the following license terms:

 Copyright (c) 2007 Michael J. Fromberger, All Rights Reserved.